joshfinnie/joshfinnie.com/src/pages/about.md

 layout: "../layouts/BasePage.astro"
 ---

-I help develop <a href="https://pbs.org" target="_blank">PBS.org</a> leading backend development and helping everywhere up-and-down the stack.
+I recently joined <a href="https://www.indigoag.com/" target="_blank">IndigoAg</a> where I will be working on the Carbon Data Collection team.
 I am an experienced polyglot software engineer who’s specialties lie in building large-scale, complex APIs, interactive websites and internal tooling.
 I have over 10 years of software development experience ranging from the fast-paced world of startups to working on different contracts with a small, independent team of developers.
 I have the expertise and ability to make your team better through my knowledge and experience and am excited to share.

 ## Projects